-As illustrated in the sketch of Fig. 2, the culprit behind the discrepancy is the averaging of dissimilar response spectra; its accomplish: the very broad range of stiffness and thickness of each soil category.
-A range of natural periods in the ratio of 1 to 4 is quite possible within one single category, say category D (according to NEHRP).
-The actual seismic motions in a number of (soft) soil profiles belonging to category D but with so vastly different fundamental periods are likely to have response spectra with sharp peaks at well-separated periods.
-Thus, at the period for which one spectrum has a peak the spectra on sites with different values we simply "annihilate" the real sharp peaks.
+The culprit behind the discrepancy is the averaging of dissimilar response spectra, and the very broad range of stiffness and thickness of each soil category.
+A range of natural periods in the ratio of 1 to 4 is quite possible within one single category, say category D (according to NEHRP); or C (according to EC8).
+The actual seismic motions in a number of soft soil profiles belonging to this category D may have so vastly different fundamental periods that actual (of motions recorded on them) may have sharp peaks at well-separated periods.
+Thus, at the period for which one spectrum has a peak the spectra on sites with different periods are likely to have very small values.
+Hence, by averaging all these different values we simply "annihilate" the real sharp peaks.
 In other words, spuriously and against safety, we disregard (or rather depress) the resonance between soil deposit and excitation!

 The topic has already been brought to light by Mylonakis & Gazetas (2000) and Gazetas (2006), in an attempt to reevaluate the importance of soil-structure interaction (SSI).
 They showed that the effects of SSI have been incorrectly predicted on the basis of the Code Spectra as being always beneficial ; and recalled many failures in Mexico (1985) and Kobe (2005) that have persuasively been shown to be to a large extent the (detrimental) effect of SSI (Gazetas et al 1986, 2004).
 More recently, Xu & Xie (2004) along similar lines developed a unique average bi-normalized spectrum for 206 strong-motion records of the Chi-Chi (1999) earthquake.
 Each and every individual acceleration response spectrum was doubly normalized : the ordinate, S_a , with respect to the peak ground acceleration, A; the abscissa, T, with respect to the predominant period T_p of the spectrum.
-The average of the individual " $S_a/A : T/T_p$ " spectra exhibited indeed a sharp peak, at $T/T_p =$ 1, with a maximum value of the order of 4, rather than the 2.5 of the code spectra.
+The average of the individual " S_d/A : T/T_p " spectra exhibited indeed a sharp peak, at T/T_p = 1, with a maximum value of the order of 4, rather than the 2.5 of the code spectra.
 The practical indirect conclusion from the above studies was that the increase of the period of a structure-soil system with decreasing soil stiffness would not necessarily lead to reduced intensity of shaking, as presently implied by the code spectra.

-3. SUMMARY OF THE ANALYTICAL ("REMEDIAL") STUDY
+3. SUMMARY OF PARAMETRIC ANALYTICAL STUDY

-In contrast with the purely empirical method with which the Code Spectra have been developed, we follow an analytical methodology which comprises the following steps :
+In contrast with the purely empirical method with which the Code Spectra have been developed, we followed an analytical methodology which comprises the following steps :

-- For a particular soil category (for example C according to EC8, or D according to NEHRP) we "construct" a number of idealized generic soil profiles having the following characteristic parameters: - velocity : $V{S,30} = 180$ m/s, 260 m/s, 360 m/s. $V{S,30}$: average shear wave velocity from the ground surface down to a depth of 30 m - distribution of V_s with depth : uniform, trapezoidal, with-crust (see Fig. 3) - depth to "rock" : H = 30 m and 60 m. - "rock" to soil wave velocity ratio : $V{S, ROCK} / V{S,30} = 1.5$ and 5 - Seven accelerograms recorded on "rock" are utilized as ("rock-outcrop") excitation after being scaled (up or down) to achieve peak ground acceleration : A = 0.20 g, 0.40 g, 0.60 g.
+- For a particular soil category (for example C according to EC8, or D according to NEHRP) we "construct" a number of idealized generic soil profiles having the following characteristic parameters: - velocity : $V{S,30} = 180$ m/s, 260 m/s, 360 m/s. $V{S,30}$: average shear wave velocity from the ground surface down to a depth of 30 m - distribution of V_s with depth : uniform, trapezoidal, with-crust. - depth to "rock" : H = 30 m and 60 m. - "rock" to soil wave velocity ratio : $V{S, ROCK} / V{S,30} = 1.5$ and 5 - Seven accelerograms recorded on "rock" are utilized as ("rock-outcrop") excitation after being scaled (up or down) to achieve peak ground acceleration : A = 0.20 g, 0.40 g, 0.60 g.
 The names and earthquakes of these records are :